The number of children and parents suffering in silence is staggering.

 5 session online short course

-Designed to guide you through the different approaches to learning.
+Designed to guide you through the basic tools to help you on your homeschooling journey.

 It is an invitation to tap into your courage, your intuition, face your fears and challenge the traditional model of education.